 Rhonda provides counselling for individuals, couples and families experiencing major change, life transitions, depression, stress and anxiety.
 She believes each individual is unique and therefore incorporates a holistic approach into her practice offering options to support and assist them reach their full potential.

 Rhonda uses a range of therapeutic approaches to assist with transitions in relationships, health, sexuality, adolescence, parenting, study, employment, grief and bereavement.
 Rhonda also has extensive experience working with lesbian and bisexual women and their families.
-Her work with clients focuses on helping them gain insight and understanding to support the process of change and enhance relationships with self and others.
+Her work with patients focuses on helping them gain insight and understanding to support the process of change and enhance relationships with self and others.

 Rhonda was trained in family therapy at the Bouverie Centre/La Trobe University where she also completed a PhD.
-She is also a Senior Lecturer in Mental Health at Deakin University and continues to be active in research focusing on health disparities among LGBTI populations.
+She is also a Senior Lecturer in Mental Health at Deakin University and continues to be active in research focusing on health disparities among LGBTIQA+ populations.

 Rhonda is in practice at Northside Clinic on Tuesdays and Wednesdays.